 - Relevance to Center mission, NIH priorities for Health Economics Research – Provide a brief statement describing how the proposal fits with the Center’s mission, NIH priorities for health economics research described in NOT-OD-16-025 (maximum 1 page)

-- Relevance to NIH priorities for HIV/AIDS research – If your project includes HIV/AIDS populations, please indicate whether and how your project aligns with NIH HIV/AIDS high or medium research priorities NOT-OD-15-137 (maximum 1 page).
+- Relevance to NIH priorities for HIV/AIDS research – If your project includes HIV/AIDS populations, please indicate whether and how your project aligns with NIH HIV/AIDS priorities NOT-OD-20-018 from December 31, 2019 (maximum 1 page).
 If your proposed project does include HIV/AIDS populations, please include this section and note “Not Applicable.”

 (No Page limits for section 5-11)

 - Budget – The target for each award will be $10,000 – $20,000 in total costs.(We recommend that indirect cost be waived by your institution given the limited availability of funds)

 All pilot project awards are subject to the terms and conditions, cost principles, and other considerations described in the NIH Grants Policy Statement.